-Did you see your USPS Mailbox along with a barcode that shows USPS Managed Service Point [MSP] on it?
-Trying to figure out what it means?
+Did you see your USPS Mailbox along with a barcode that shows USPS Managed Service Point [MSP] on it and trying to figure out what it means?
 What is the purpose of placing it there?
 And others?

 Here’s where you should be.
 This post will give you an overview of the USPS Managed Service Point Label And other things you should know about, so read this post to the end to learn more.